-New and significantly changed products, solutions and processes must undergo sound and effective quality assurance before they are put into production.
+processes must undergo sound and effective quality assurance before they are put into production.
 This must be done to avoid the unintentional or unwanted introduction of operational risk.
 The quality assurance must include a risk assessment in which key resources participate.
-There is a specific policy for new and changed products and solutions.
+A specific policy exists for development and implementation.
 The policy provides guidelines for which projects and deliverables must be scored and risk assessed, and at what level in the organisation implementation decisions should be taken.
 The level at which decisions should be taken depends on the materiality and criticality of the product or solution.
 The policy is supplemented by specific procedures and a specific project management tool, which ensures compliance with, and follow-up of, policies and processes.